Unidata/tomcat-docker/README.md

 ### Digested Passwords

-This container has a `UserDatabaseRealm`, `Realm` element in `server.xml` with a default `digest` algorithm of `SHA`.
-This modification is an improvement over the clear text password default that comes with the parent container (`tomcat:jre8`).
+This container has a `UserDatabaseRealm`, `Realm` element in `server.xml` with a default `CredentialHandler` algorithm of `SHA`.
+This modification is an improvement over the clear text password default that comes with the parent container (`tomcat:8.5-jre8`).
 Passwords defined in `tomcat-users.xml` must use digested passwords in the `password` attributes of the `user` elements.
 Generating a digested password is simple.
 Here is an example for the `SHA` digest algorithm:

 ```bash
 docker run tomcat  /usr/local/tomcat/bin/digest.sh -a "SHA" mysupersecretpassword